Reverse Charge System

 In general, these rules also apply to entrepreneurs from EU Member States in Austria.

 Tax liability may also be transferred in the case of certain domestic deliveries or services.
-Some examples are transfers of greenhouse gas emission certificates, delivery of mobile phone devices and construction works (see Section 19, paragraphs 1a to 1e UStG, the Austrian regulation on VAT applicable to scrap (Schrott-Umsatzsteuerverordnung) and the Umsatzsteuerbetrugsbekämpfungsverordnung (Austrian anti-VAT-fraud regulation).
+Some examples are transfer of greenhouse gas emission certificates, delivery of mobile phone devices and construction works (see Section 19, paragraphs 1a to 1e UStG, the Austrian regulation on VAT applicable to scrap (Schrott-Umsatzsteuerverordnung) and the Umsatzsteuerbetrugsbekämpfungsverordnung (Austrian anti-VAT-fraud regulation).
 Tax liability can be transferred in the case of construction works where the recipient themselves was contracted to perform the works or usually performs construction works themselves (Section 19, paragraph 1a UStG).

 Reverse charge invoice